-As we find ourselves in the wake of one of the most challenging and disruptive times we have faced due to the current pandemic, consumer behaviour is evolving daily.
+As we find ourselves in the wake of one of the most challenging and disruptive times we have faced due to the current Covid-19 pandemic, consumer behaviour is evolving daily.
 Online solutions for social distancing are reshaping retail and brand preferences rapidly.
 A report by Business Insider stated 74.6% of US internet users are likely to stop their usual outdoor shopping escapades.
 At least 14% of brands have instinctively responded by shifting their offline media budgets online.
 In such an unprecedented marketing landscape, the biggest challenge brands now face is delivering an integrated brand experience to their consumers.
 Albeit, the solution is simple, rather straightforward – adopting a digital path to purchase.
 We know that most brand journeys begin online on websites and social media but that this journey continues to physical spaces and out of home channels.
 Bonds with brands are rarely established with online only engagements.
 Even the largest online brands in the world like Amazon and Alibaba have created bricks and mortar locations because of this.
 Amazon has reshaped the grocery store experience with Amazon GO its cashier-less digitally connected bricks and mortar store experience that is fully integrated with consumers mobile device and rich with digital signage and interactive experiences.
 Alibaba has also created Freshippo it’s take on bricks and mortar grocery, retail and dining experience complete with farmers markets catering to more price-sensitive consumers living in residential neighbourhoods on the outskirts of top-tier cities.
 The experience is also upgraded with digitally enriched features, complete integration with mobile, digital signage, interactive kiosks and 30-minute delivery services.

 History shows us predictable and repetitive patterns in post-pandemic behaviours.
 The last two global pandemics of the last century which were also extremely bad, were followed by decade long periods of fun loving hedonism.
 The roaring twenties after the Spanish Flu in 1918 and the Swinging 60s after the Avian Flu in 1957.
 Normally after a pandemic there’s a very brief economic crisis followed by a decade long consumer boom and often a flourishing art, music and fashion scene.
 Humans tend to revert to type.
 You can lock them for so long.
 You can restrict the creature comforts but as soon as you let them loose they tend to make up for lost time.